tioxii/LZW-Encoder/README.md

 # LZW-Encoder
-A small project/excerise, overall structure was given, but the implementation was done by me.
+A small project/excerise over the course of the object oriented programming module.
+Overall structure was given, but the implementation was done by me.